Eagan, Woodbury and Vadnais HeightsContact Us Careers FAQs UR Blog

 Online care at The Urgency Room gives you access to the same providers you would find onsite, from the convenience of your home.
 Available from 8am to 8pm, daily, without an appointment.
 Log on to get started.

-At The Urgency Room we provide expert care from our emergency trained providers when it works for you.
-If you need a test (strep, COVID, UTI) we'll send you in for the test and let you know when your results are available.
+At The Urgency Room we provide expert care from our emergency-trained providers when it works for you.
+If you need a test (strep, COVID, UTI), after your online visit is complete, we'll send you in for the test and let you know when your results are available.
 No waiting necessary.
 See a list of common ailments and concerns we treat here.

 If you need more care than we can provide online, we will send you to one of our clinics for further evaluation and there is no charge for your online visit.
 We're here to make sure you get the care you need!

 You will receive a text (or email) when your results are available.
 Log back into our online platform to view current and past visits.
 Click here to visit our platform and click the orange LOG IN button in the upper right-hand corner.

 Call our help desk for personal support locating your results: 651-300-0333.

 If you wish to print your treatment plan, scroll to the bottom and click Print Summary to download and print the detail of current and past visits.